City cuts ribbon on new sidewalk

 City representatives and Homer community members celebrated the construction of a new sidewalk spanning the length of Ben Walters Lane with a ribbon-cutting ceremony on Monday.

-The project was conducted over the summer by East End Services and consisted of drainage work, a new pressure-reducing vault for the water supply system and 3,160 feet of new curb and sidewalk, according to the City of Homer website.
+The project was conducted over the summer by East Road Services and consisted of drainage work, a new pressure-reducing vault for the water supply system and 3,160 feet of new curb and sidewalk, according to the City of Homer website.
 Ben Walters Lane connects East End Road to the intersection at Lake Street and the Sterling Highway.

 Homer Mayor Ken Castner, city council members Shelly Erickson, Rachel Lord and Caroline Venuti, and city manager’s assistant Lori Pond led the ribbon-cutting ceremony.